Onity Group: Status of Ocwen due to merger with PHH Mortgage

 On June 6, 2019, Ocwen Financial Corporation/Ocwen Loan Servicing is merging all loans that are currently serviced by Ocwen Loan Servicing into PHH Mortgage.
 The merger also allows more for both of the companies because PHH Mortgage does do actual new mortgages and refinance rather than Ocwen before just doing servicing of loans.

 On October 4, 2018, Ocwen Financial completed its acquisition of PHH Corporation and is now a wholly owned subsidiary of Ocwen Financial Corp.

 Home Affordable Modification Program

-Ocwen is a participant in the U.S. Treasury Department's Home Affordable Modification Program (HAMP), which is designed to use loan modifications to help homeowners facing foreclosure.
+Ocwen was a participant in the U.S. Treasury Department's Home Affordable Modification Program (HAMP), which was designed to use loan modifications to help homeowners facing foreclosure.
 Ocwen early on posted relative success in converting trial loan modifications to permanent ones, in part because it relied on verified income statements from borrowers rather than stated ones.

 In August 2010, Ocwen enacted a Shared Appreciation Modification (SAM) program that reduces a qualified delinquent borrower's principal to 95% of the home's current market value, but requires the homeowner to later share 25% of the home's appreciation with the investors when the home is eventually sold or refinanced.
 In 2011, Ocwen reported that it had modified more than 200,000 troubled loans since the mortgage crisis began in the mid-2000s.